weigert/splash/README.md

 The various degrees of compatibility depend on how strictly the window manager conforms to the X11 extended window manager hints specification ([EWMH](https://specifications.freedesktop.org/wm-spec/wm-spec-latest.html)).
 Particularly tiling window managers don't adhere entirely, making it more difficult to produce consistent splash behavior.

-### Sidenote: compton shading
+### Sidenote: compton shadows
 splash requires a compositor.
-If you use compton, splash screens will be default have shadows even with a transparent background.
+If you use compton, splash screens will by default have shadows even with a transparent background.
 Shadows can be toggled using the `--ns` flag if you edit your `~/.config/compton.conf`:

     #Enable shadow toggling
     shadow-exclude = [